 - 1. Issue a Notice of Proposed Action-DENIAL, Form 2155 or Form 2155B-Anticipated Income, indicating all the reasons for the denial.
 The effective date of the denial is the application date.
 A client whose application is denied may reapply on the next business day (from the date on the NOA), unless a date is specified by the worker on the form. - 2.
 Give the client the original and send a copy to i-Files.
-The date of denial is the application date. - 3.
+The date of denial is the last date of the Final Intake appointment. - 3.
 Provide the client with a "Free Eats" Chart, as well as all other appropriate referrals. - 4.
-If the client did not return all required verification, the denial letter Form 2155 is mailed.
+If the client did not show for his Final Intake appointment, or left before completion of the interview, the denial letter Form 2155 is mailed.
 If a homeless client did not previously indicate an alternate San Francisco mailing address, the negative action notice is sent to General Delivery, San Francisco, CA 94142.
-The General Delivery is located at 391 Ellis Street (between Jones and Taylor Streets). - Addressing to General Delivery - Client's Name - 391 Ellis St. - San Francisco, CA 94102
+The General Delivery is located at 391 Ellis Street (between Jones and Taylor Streets).